-A CV is a written document which helps employers to choose the best potential candidates for the job they are advertising by providing them with a variety of information about yourself.
-This usually includes your personal details, a personal profile (including who you are and what you’re looking for), educational history, work experience, skills, achievements, references (usually available on request), and sometimes also a short paragraph about your personal interests that may be relevant to the job you’re applying for.
-It is important to remember that your CV should be tailored to the specific job you are applying for, particularly if you are applying for a range of careers that aren’t related.
+A CV is a written document which helps employers to choose the best potential candidates for the job they are advertising by providing them with a variety of information about each individual.
+This usually includes your personal details, a personal profile (including who you are and what you’re looking for), educational history, work experience, skills, achievements, references (usually available on request), and sometimes also a short paragraph about your personal interests that may be relevant to the job you are applying for.
+It is important to remember that your CV should be tailored to the specific job you are applying for, particularly if you are applying for a range of careers that are unrelated.

 Which career is right for me?

-Although it may seem like a lot of people have an idea of what they would like to do once they start their career, there is nothing wrong with not knowing what you would like to do.
-Sometimes it takes a little time and research (and sometimes trial and error!) to find what you truly want to do – and you are definitely not alone, a lot of people feel the same!
+Although it may seem like a lot of people have a clear idea of what they would like to do once they start their career, there is nothing wrong with not knowing for definite what you want to do.
+Sometimes it takes a little time and research (and a bit of trial and error!) to find what you truly want to do – and you are definitely not alone, many people feel the same!

 There is a wide range of information and resources available to you to assist in deciding on your chosen career path.
-From quizzes to job profiles – you will be sure to have a better idea of where you can see yourself going once you’ve explored the information available to you.
-We’ve provided some of this information below, but there are plenty more resources online for you to explore, as well as speaking to the career team at your institution or even the Future U team to help with any questions or concerns you may have!
+From quizzes to job profiles – you will be sure to have a better idea of where you can see yourself going once you have explored the information available to you.
+We have provided some of this information below, but there are plenty more resources online for you to explore.
+You could also speak to the career team at your institution, or even the Future U team, to help with any questions or concerns you may have.

 Gaining Work Experience

-When applying for jobs, onto of the skills and education you have employers will be looking for work experience.
-This can be voluntary or paid experience, and doesn’t always have to be in the field of work you are wanting to go into.
+When applying for jobs, on top of the skills and education you have, employers will be looking for work experience.
+This can be voluntary or paid experience and does not always have to be in the field of work you are trying to get into.
 A lot of jobs provide you with valuable experience and skills needed for almost every job!

-When writing your CV, it is important to include all experinence you have gained whether it be voluntary (such as work experience in high school, tutoring in school/college, volunteering in a shop, etc.) or paid (such as part-time jobs you may have had whilst studying).
-Whatever experience you do have, there will be valuable skills you have gained from under taking those roles!
+When writing your CV, it is important to include all experience you have gained, whether it be voluntary (such as work experience in high school, tutoring in school/college, volunteering in a shop, etc.) or paid (such as part-time jobs you may have had whilst studying).
+Whatever experience you do have, there will be valuable skills you have gained from undertaking those roles!

-Sometimes employers may require an employee with more work experience, which can be difficult particularly when you are new out of education.
-A good way to boost your CV by gaining more work experience is to undertake voluntary work, or get a part-time job.
-You can also gain experience in learning and development through volunteering companies.
+Sometimes employers may require an employee with more work experience, which can be difficult when you are new out of education.
+A good way to boost your CV by gaining more work experience is to undertake voluntary work or get a part-time job.
+You can also gain experience of the workplace and develop new skills through volunteering companies.
 Another way to gain work experience, particularly during your time in education, is to undertake seasonal work – these are jobs that are available during the holidays, such as summer and Christmas.
 We have provided you with some links below to help you find further work experience.

 - GOV.UK – Volunteering in Lancashire